nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `listc [s/{name|points}] [f/{marked|ind|ent}]`

 * Lists all customer with the specified sorting option.
-* Be default, customers are sorted by name
+* By default, customers are sorted by name
 * If `f/marked` is provided, then shows only bookmarked customers.
 * If `f/ind` or `f/ent` is provided, then shows only individual or enterprise customers respectively.